 It is a commentator's cliché that football is a game of two halves, and that was certainly true of our relative performance in 2016.
-At half time on 30th June our Fund (€ I Class Accumulation) was up +3.4% versus -1.6% for the MSCI World Index.
+At half time on 30th June our Fund (T Class Accumulation shares) was up +16.4% versus +11.0% for the MSCI World Index, aided by the sharp fall in the Pound after the Brexit result in the referendum of 23rd June as the majority of the shares in our portfolio are listed in the United States.
+Even though this is not an accurate reflection of the Fund's currency exposure, which really depends upon where the companies generate their revenues and profits, the fact is that the US Dollar is still the largest currency exposure we have.